SoftengPoliTo/generate-ci/README.md

 ## Commands

-To see the list of supported commands, run: `sifis-generate --help`
+To see the list of supported commands, run: `ci-generate --help`

 Each command has an optional argument to define a license and an optional argument to override the project name instead of using the last component of the project-path.